Updated for 2026

 It takes a confident teacher to step back and let a child struggle before they succeed.
 Watching a pupil make the same mistake multiple times can be difficult, but sometimes learning through play is the most powerful way forward.
 Giving students time to explore solutions, rather than offering them immediately, helps develop both independence and resilience.

 Even social interactions within play PE activities are valuable.
 We’ve all seen pupils shout in frustration during a game, only to realise later that communication and teamwork are more effective.
 These are vital life skills, and they often emerge naturally when teachers allow PE play to unfold.
+Check out our blog on teaching a good PE lesson for more guidance on how to teach engaging PE lessons.

 The Power of Play in Physical Education

 We often hear pupils say, “But we just want to play!”
 This shouldn't be dismissed as resistance to learning.
-Instead, it highlights a valuable insight: children naturally understand the joy and freedom that comes with play.
+Instead, it highlights a valuable insight: children naturally understand the joy and freedom that come with play.
 Our job is to integrate learning into that play, not take it away.

 The challenge is finding the balance, ensuring students develop skills and understanding without sacrificing the joy of movement.
 When pupils are engaged in meaningful, well-structured play in physical education, they learn more and enjoy the process.
 They begin to see that every new skill enhances their play and every game teaches something new.